Yesod’s Monads

 The functionality available in a wrapped monad will be dependent not only on the monad transformer, but also on the inner monad that is being wrapped.

-A great example of that last point is the IO
+A great example of that last point is the IO monad.
+No matter how many layers

-of transformers you have around an IO
+of transformers you have around an IO, there’s still an IO at the core,

 meaning you can perform I/O in any of these monad transformer stacks.
 You’ll

-often see code that looks like liftIO $ putStrLn "Hello There!"
+often see code that looks like liftIO $ putStrLn "Hello There!".

 The Three Transformers

-We’ve already discussed two of our transformers previously: Handler
+We’ve already discussed two of our transformers previously: Handler and

-.
+Widget.
 Remember that these are each application-specific synonyms for the

-.
+more generic HandlerT and WidgetT.
 Each of those transformers takes two

 type parameters: your foundation data type, and a base monad.
 The most commonly

-used base monad is IO
+used base monad is IO.

 defines all of the primitive operations you can perform on a database, like

-.
+get.
 There are instances of this typeclass for each database backend

 supported by persistent.
 For example, for SQL databases, there is a monad

-.
+transformer SqlPersistT.
 This means that you can run a SQL database with any

 underlying monad.
 The takeaway here is that we can layer our Persistent

-transformer on top of Handler
+transformer on top of Handler or Widget.

 In order to make it simpler to refer to the relevant Persistent transformer,

-the yesod-persistent package defines the YesodPersistBackend
+the yesod-persistent package defines the YesodPersistBackend associated type.

-For example, if I have a site called MyApp
+For example, if I have a site called MyApp and it uses SQL, I would define

-more convenience, we have a type synonym called YesodDB
+more convenience, we have a type synonym called YesodDB which is defined as:

 type YesodDB site = YesodPersistBackend site (HandlerT site IO)